423s23/G1-Mach/README.md

 ---
 ## Developer Documentation

-### To develop and run this app nativly on your machine, you will need the following:
+### To develop and run this app natively on your machine, you will need the following:
 - Develop
   - node.js, installed from your favorite package manager*
   - yarn, again from your package manager* of choice
   - (Optional) Android Studio, if you want to run the android version in an emulator
   - (Optional) xCode, if you want to run the iOS version in an emulator - this only works on mac
-###### *I would highly reccomend using the homebrew package manager on macOS and choclatey on Windows
+###### *Homebrew package manager for macOS and choclatey on Windows are highley recommended

 - Run
   - An Android or iOS device with the Expo Go app installed - [Android](https://play.google.com/store/apps/details?id=host.exp.exponent) and [iOS](https://apps.apple.com/us/app/expo-go/id982107779)
-  - (Optional) An android emulator created through the devices manager of Android Studio, if you want to run in an Android emulator
+  - (Optional) An Android emulator created through the devices manager of Android Studio, if you want to run in an Android emulator
   - (Optional) An iOS virtual device created in xCode settings, if you want to run in an iOS emulator

 ### Once you have these prerequisites, in your terminal: